nlohr1/Phase-Control-for-230V-Single-Phase-Motors/README.md

 Anyone who is familiar with DIY-etching of circuit boards can either use the 2-sided Toner Direct Method (.pdf plans for 2-sided copy in 1:1 scale) or give-it-out to an external PCB layout-service.
-In a further -separate- article I will describe a new and simple method to make exact 2-sided DIY-PCB-layouts through laser-direct-burning water-resistant etch-protecting ink.
+In a further -separate- article I will describe a new and simple method to make exact 2-sided DIY-PCB-layouts through laser-burning resting protection-ink areas on the PCB-board.

 Documents are available as Eagle layouts, pdf-Files and as Gerber/Excellon files (in attached CAM .zip archives).
 So also both Arduino Sketches (for the Arduino-Nano "heart"-Module: "Firmware-Nano.ino" and the Sketch for the DIY-Speedometer-*Board* with an ATmega328-uController + 4x7-LED-Display ***or***